zbchristian/simple-GPS-Data-Server/Readme.md

   * configure the server and port in the tracking device (usually done via SMS.
 Check the manual how to do this)
   * server has to be compiled and placed in ./exe/ directory
   * copy <code>devices.config</code> to the ./exe/ directory.
 This contains regular expressions for different formats (e.g. OpenGTS, TK103)
+    * More device can be added
+	  * Run the server with option -verbose to study the format and add corresponding regular expressions to <code>devices.config</code>
   * server is automatically started, when the admin interface is opened.
     * This requires, that PHP is allowed to start the server via an "exec()" call.
     * If this is not possible, the server has to be started manually or via a cron job.